jesse3333/jesse3333/README.md

 - 👋 Hi, I’m @jesse3333
 - 👀 I’m interested in data science, mechanical engineering, and modeling physical systems.
-- 🌱 I’m currently learning R and Git.
+- 🌱 I’m currently learning dash and expanding my knowledge of python.
 - 💞️ I’m looking to collaborate on interesting things :)
 - 📫 How to reach me ...